postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

   Raster in New York |      10544 |     586467 |         4504800.4 |   258 |     76 |                  1 |                  -1 |     0 |     0 | 26918 |        3
   (4 rows)

-Observe the metadata of the New York entries.
-They have the New York state plane meter spatial reference system.
-They also have the same scale.
-Since each unit is 1x1 meter, the width of the work 'Raster' is now wider than 'Hello'.